-If your procedure requires post operative compression garments, you should order and receive these well before your surgical date so that you can bring these with you on the day of surgery.
+If your procedure requires post-operative compression garments, you should order and receive these well before your surgical date so that you can bring these with you on the day of surgery.
 Remember to size the garments according to your preoperative size, not the size you anticipate you might be after surgery.
+Please try on the garment before surgery.
+If the garment doesn't fit, you should return it and order a new size.